gbtb16/kiwi/kiwi/README.md

 ## Usage

-The core of **kiwi** is the `Container` class.
+The core of **kiwi** is the `KiwiContainer` class.
 This is where all your instances and factories are stored.
-The `Container` is implemented as a singleton, you can access the single instance like this:
+The `KiwiContainer` is implemented as a singleton, you can access the single instance like this:

 ```dart
 KiwiContainer container = KiwiContainer();